Mike Muir: Personal life

 In 2003 Muir had his first of two back surgeries for a ruptured, herniated disc.
 The other, in 2005, caused him to cancel Brazilian festival dates and Suicidal shows.
-Muir is married and has three children.
-In early 2011 he returned to the United States after living in Queensland, Australia for a short period of time.

 His house was made over into a "horror house" on the Discovery Channel show Monster House.

 On March 7, 1996, Muir fought Simon Woodstock in a celebrity boxing match on the Action Sports channel.
 Muir lost to Woodstock.

 Muir was a longtime friend to Texan film actor Bill Paxton.
 The two worked with each other for the LA Times in the late 1970s before Muir formed Suicidal Tendencies and Paxton started his career in Hollywood.
-Following Paxton's death in 2017, Muir expressed in a tribute his heartfelt condolences to the late actor on Suicidal Tendencies' Facebook page.
+Following Paxton's death in 2017, Muir expressed in a tribute his condolences to the late actor on Suicidal Tendencies' Facebook page.

 Views

 Muir is known for being outspoken on his views about the music industry and society.
 He has long been an opponent of the Parents Music Resource Center (PMRC), and has reflected this in interviews and a few songs (namely "You Can't Bring Me Down" and "Lovely").

 Muir was involved in a near-violent feud with Megadeth frontman Dave Mustaine during the European Clash of the Titans tour, but the two have since reconciled and are apparently now on friendly terms.

-Muir has criticized the band Rage Against the Machine, who are well known for expressing anti-corporate, left-wing politics in their lyrics, but are signed with Epic Records, a subsidiary of Sony, a Japanese multinational conglomerate corporation.
+Muir has criticized the band (and his band Suicidal Tendencies' former Epic Records labelmate) Rage Against the Machine, who are well known for expressing anti-corporate, left-wing politics in their lyrics.
 The Infectious Grooves song "Do What I Tell Ya!", from their album Groove Family Cyco, mocks the band for this contradiction.
 Muir later stated that Rage Against the Machine's guitarist, Tom Morello, provoked the feud by attacking Suicidal Tendencies.

 Muir has stated he has never used drugs and doesn't drink alcohol.